 - Software: Introduced surface mapping and “snail trails” to track machine locations and routes

-What we tackled next: While the earliest DirtMate could map surfaces, we didn’t yet have a way to integrate non-drone geospatial data into the platform.
-Propeller wasn’t equipped to fully realize the vision of “dots on a map”. . .
-Yet.
+While the earliest DirtMate could map surfaces, we didn’t yet have a way to integrate non-drone geospatial data into the platform.
+The vision of “dots on a map” was clear.
+The path to get there wasn’t.

 Over the next few years, DirtMate evolved from basic machine tracking into a comprehensive production data hub.
 Where tracking data from equipment manufacturers is siloed in proprietary systems, we unified machine tracking data in one place to provide a holistic view of worksite operations.